Colman1000/blog/content/articles/flutter-state-management-with-getx/index.md

 GetX also provides a `StateMixin` class that helps clean up asynchronous task representation.

-Say we are building an application that needs to fetch data from the backend.
-We might need a way to easily track the state (*loading*, *error*, *success*) and the data returned from the server in our controller and use if-else statements to determine the UI to render on the screen.
+> Say we are building an application that needs to fetch data from the backend.
+We might need a way to easily track the state (*loading*, *error*, *success*) and the data returned from the server in our controller and maybe use if-else statements to determine what UI to render on the screen.

 GetX's also got us covered with the `StateMixin`.
 This helps us keep track of our status at any point in the app using a clean API.
-You simply need to include `StateMixin` by using the `with` keyword. for example;
+You simply need to mix `StateMixin` into your controller by using the `with` keyword. for example;

 ```dart
 class DataController extends GetxController with StateMixin<ServerData> {}
 ```

 `StateMixin` also provides the `RxStatus` class to help keep track of the state of the controller at any point and also provides the `change` method to change the `RxStatus`.
-All you need to do is pass the new state and the status.
+All you need to do is pass the new data and the status as shown below;

 ```dart
 change(newState, status: RxStatus.success());